chetnaduggal/stellar-population-modelling/README.md

 ### Codes

 - `10myr_Epoch.ipynb`  A basic script that computes the (simulated) UV photomtery, in units of flux and AB mags, at a chosen stellar age of 10 Myr.
 This is done iteratively for all target galaxies, considering each of the 12 starburst models.
-- `SFR_Mburst_AllEpochs.ipynb` Automated computation of SFRs and M<sub>burst</sub> values for each galaxy in each model scenario.
-Observed flux from HST observations is used to scale the model-produced fluxes at all  stellar ages
+- `SFR_Mburst_AllEpochs.ipynb` Automated computation of "expected" SFRs and M<sub>burst</sub> values for all targets in each model scenario.
+Observed flux from HST observations is used to scale the model-produced fluxes.
+This can be used to check for "best fit" models by comparing with observed SFRs.
 - `SFR+IonizingPhotons_3Models_3Epochs.ipynb`
 - 'plotting'